mr-calvert/config-nvim/setup_notes.md

 # go-lang setup
 * `brew install go` on personal laptop
-* TODO: activate tree-sitter and confirm what I should expect for it (does it support anything with telescope)
-* TODO: install/activate go's lsp, plumb the depths of what it enables, especially interaction with telescope, refactorings, compile errors in quickfix?
+* Leaving GOPATH and GOROOT unset right now because that's how homebrew left it.
+The GOPATH default is ~/go which is find for me, curious if that will cause problems with tooling.
 * TODO: explore, and get baseline config for test execution integration, esp with quickfix (or trouble?) jump to failures
 * TODO: configure easy go fmt, lint, any other tools?
 * TODO: integrate debugger
+* TODO: plumb the depths of gopls support, especially interaction with telescope, refactorings, compile errors in quickfix?

 # Setup effort notes by date
+### 2025-11-28
+* A bit of research into nvim roadmap.
+Builtin lsp integration is coming in 0.12.x, but stable is 11.5.x, so the kickstart lsp stuff is still fully relevant.
+* Added go to lua/kickstart/plugins/treesitter.lua, played around with treesitter integration using fzf go source code.
+Need to come back to learn about folds and indenting features
+* Added gopls to `local servers` in `lspconfig.lua` and it just worked.
+There are some keybindings for LSP that are mostly off `gr`

 ### 2025-11-27
 * Nuked the old repository, forked again from (modular kickstart repo)[https://github.com/dam9000/kickstart-modular.nvim], and moved my notes, cheat sheet, and spelling config over.
 * Installed go with homebrew